tychospadaro/Projects/README.md

 rpslS.py - Rock, Paper, Scissors, Lizard, Spock spaceship.py - an asteroid clone
-stopwatch_game - stop the watch at an even tenth of a second.
+stopwatch_game - stop the watch at an even tenth of a second. tic_tac_toe_monte_carlo - tic-tac-toe with a computer opponent that plays optimally via a Monte Carlo selection method

 UpdateHTML:
 update_print.py - A program which reads in an html file with documentation for